-Much progress has been made during the reporting period in implementing children's rights standards and bringing the "pieces of the puzzle" together.
-However, huge challenges remain and more are coming to light, which will have to be taken up in the next Council of Europe Strategy for the Rights of the Child.
+Much progress has been made during the reporting period in implementing standards on the rights of the child and thereby bringing the pieces of the puzzle together.
+However, important challenges still remain and more are coming to light.
+These will have to be addressed in the next Council of Europe Strategy for the Rights of the Child.

-- The wide spectrum of thematic areas the Council of Europe was working on entails a certain risk not to achieve the necessary impact.
-Priority and more emphasis may have to be given to some areas in particular - at the expense of doing less in some other areas. - New children's rights issues have come to the forefront, which haven't been considered a priority under the 2012-2015 Strategy: Children's rights in the digital environment, the effects of the economic crisis and austerity measures, and the current refugee crisis. - The shift from standard setting to more emphasis on monitoring and implementation has worked, but there is much potential for continued efforts.
-There is a lack of data to evaluate in more detail whether and how standards are effectively applied at national, regional and local levels. - The area of co-operation projects with member States has great potential, but needs streamlining and strategic orientation.
-More member States request co-operation than the organisation has resources to respond. - There is a need to work closer with professional networks and educational institutions in order to achieve a greater impact and understanding of Council of Europe standards and tools.
+- The wide spectrum of thematic areas the Council of Europe was working on entails the risk of dispersion and failure to achieve necessary impact.
+Priority and greater emphasis may have to be given to some areas in particular, while doing less in some other areas. - New challenges to the rights of the child which were not considered a priority under the 2012-2015 Strategy have come to the forefront, including children's rights in the digital environment, the effects of the economic crisis and austerity measures, and the current refugee crisis. - ▶ The shift of emphasis from standard-setting to monitoring and implementation has been successful, but this will require continued efforts in the long term.
+Data underpinning detailed evaluations on whether and how standards are effectively applied at national, regional and local levels are still lacking. - Co-operation projects with member states in general have great potential, but their implementation will require streamlining and strategic orientation.
+The organisation does not have sufficient resources to respond to all the requests emanating from the member states. - To achieve better understanding of Council of Europe standards and tools and to apply them to greater effect it is necessary to work closer with professional networks and educational institutions.